samiravelar/cloudrail-si-node-sdk/README.md

 ---
 ### Social Interaction Interface:

+* Facebook (interacts with a user)
-* Facebook
+* Facebook Pages (interacts with a page)
 * Twitter

 #### Features

 * Get the IDs of a user's friends/followers.
 Works well with the Profile interface's "login with" to check if two of your users are friends on a platform
+* Post messages to a wall/stream
-* Post to a user's wall
+* Post pictures and videos to a wall/stream

 [Full Documentation](https://documentation.cloudrail.com/nodejs/nodejs/Usage#interfaces-social)
 #### Code Example: